This post may contain affiliate links, please see the privacy policy for details.

 - 2 Tablespoons honey

-- 3 eggs room temperature
+- 3 eggs, at room temperature

-- 1/4 Cup parmesan cheese grated
+- 1/4 Cup parmesan cheese, freshly grated

-- 2 Cloves garlic finely chopped
+- 2 Cloves garlic, minced

-- 1/3 Cup parsley fresh, finely chopped
+- 1/3 Cup parsley, fresh, finely chopped

-- 2 Tablespoons basil fresh, finely chopped
+- 2 Tablespoons basil, fresh, finely chopped

-- 1 Tablespoon thyme fresh, finely chopped
+- 1 Tablespoon thyme, fresh, finely chopped

-- 1 Tablespoon sage fresh, finely chopped
+- 1 Tablespoon sage, fresh, finely chopped

 Instructions